-- Summary of costs by cost categories; - Timesheets or personnel hours report;

-- Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - Uniform Commercial Code (UCC) filing proof for equipment acquired with project funds by for-profit Recipients and Subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some Subrecipients; or - Other items as required by DOE.
+- Summary of costs by cost categories; - Timesheets or personnel hours report; - Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - Uniform Commercial Code (UCC) filing proof for equipment acquired with project funds by for-profit Recipients and Subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some Subrecipients; or - Other items as required by DOE.

-Payment will be made electronically on a reimbursement basis through Automated Clearing House (ACH).
+Payment will be made electronically on a reimbursement basis through the Automated Clearing House (ACH) system for electronic funds transfer.
 Provided the requisite support is submitted, reimbursement of costs will normally be made within seven to ten days; however, reimbursement may take up to 30 days.

-Documentation for all costs (evidence of expenditures) associated with the project will be required with each and every request for reimbursement from DOE for DOE's portion of those costs.
+Documentation (evidence of expenditures) for all costs (requested DOE and cost share) associated with the project will be required with each and every request for reimbursement from DOE for DOE's portion of those costs.